kiNgchev/AKHS/README.md

 ### Redis
 - `REDIS_HOST:localhost` — the host on which located Redis server
 - `REDIS_PORT:6379` — the port through which connect to Redis server

 ---
+# Metrics
+In this project Prometheus, Grafana, Loki are used.
+You should run it services.

+---
 # Build